 It also highlights the major requirements that you may be expected to fulfill to be hired for the podiatrist role by most recruiters/employers.

 Podiatrists are health care professionals who specialize in the treatment of feet and ankle ailments.

-Their job description entails diagnosing and administering treatment for lower leg injuries to improve movement in patients.
+The podiatrist job description entails diagnosing and administering treatment for lower leg injuries to improve movement in patients.